kkrasilschikova/shadow/src/docs/getting-started/README.md

 ## Shadowing Gradle Plugins

-Shadow ships with a companion task that can be used to automatically discover dependency packages and configure them for relocation.
+Shadow is shipped with a companion task that can be used to automatically discover dependency packages and configure them for relocation.
 This is useful in projects if you want to relocate all dependencies.

 For more details see the section [Using Shadow to Package Gradle Plugins](/plugins/)